ydaniv/uijet/bfdocs/src/guides/widgets.md

 As you can see in the example above, `uijet.Factory()` is used similarly as `uijet.declare()`, only difference is it only takes a single declaration object, and requires a `name` as first argument.

+## Ad-hoc starting a view:

+uijet also has an imperative way to declare and start a view instance, using the `uijet.start()` method.
+This method takes the same arguments as `uijet.declare()`, and will both declare and start the views declarations provided to it.

+Since uijet also needs to check whether there are dependencies that needs to be loaded, this starting process will happen asynchronously once all dependencies are loaded, or simply on next task of the queue of the JS engine.

+If you're sure that all dependencies for the declaration(s) you've provided to `uijet.start()` are all already loaded you can provide it a second argument `true`, which will cause the starting to happen immediately and synchronously.